 Students: valuable if you have a non-engineering background and are studying subjects such as electronics, physics and applied mathematics.
 If you are studying mechanical engineering, it should help you place this understanding in the context of motorsport.

-- Dr James Brighton - Head of AVEC (Advanced Vehicle Engineering Centre)
+- Professor James Brighton - Head of AVEC (Advanced Vehicle Engineering Centre)

 - Dr Terence Richards - Research Fellow